 - SMS Notifications: These are text messages that direct a customer to any web page on the mobile internet, including your website.
 The average character limit for a text message is 160 characters, any message sent with more than 160 characters will be sent in multiple sequential messages.

-- Push Notifications: These are alerts that are sent to a customer who has downloaded your company’s app and opted-in for notifications.
-They direct your customer to pages within your app.
+- Push Notifications: These are alerts that are sent to a customer’s mobile device who has downloaded your company’s app and opted-in for notifications.
+They direct your customer to pages within your app and are a great addition to your marketing strategy.
 The average character limit for push notifications is 178 characters.

 Push notifications are generally used for personalized engagement with your customers and offer discounts, sales, announcements, and more.
 SMS is generally used for reminders, alerts, and other general notifications.